In November 2023, Amigo started deleting some loans from people’s credit records. it says

-Amigo are trying to set up a second Scheme.
-But until now they have been insisting that people who have made a complaint have to keep repaying their loan, even though Amigo is refunding to consider their complaints until a Scheme is approved.
+Amigo has now set up a second Scheme.
+But they have been insisting that people who have made a complaint have to keep repaying their loan, even though Amigo is refunding to consider their complaints until their claim is decided in the Scheme which may not be until 2023.

 Equitable Set Off is a term that most people won’t know.
 So let’s look at what is being proposed and whether it will be good for you.
 And why has Amigo delayed doing this for so long?